grumpypenny/sentiment-analysis-and-music-generation/README.md

 Hyperparameter Selection:
 - Training Batch Size = 32
-- Epochs = 10
+- Epochs = 200 for happy model and 30 for sad model
 - Learning Rate = 0.005
 - GRU Hidden Layer Size = 64

-__training curves:__
+__Training curves:__

-Please note that happy was trained for more epochs due to the dataset having more complex songs.
+Please note that happy model was trained for more epochs due to the dataset having more complex songs.
 The sad songs we found were generally more simple.

 <img src="Readme%20Resources/MusicHappy.png">
 <img src="Readme%20Resources/MusicSad.png">

-**Train a new Sentiment Analysis model**
+**Train a new Music Generation model**

 1. Run `gen.py` in `Source Files` with the following command line arguments:
     1. The name of an existing model you want to continue training or `-n` to train a new model